WKCU

-WKCU is a Country formatted broadcast radio station licensed to Corinth, Mississippi.
+WKCU is a Country formatted radio station licensed to Corinth, Mississippi.
 WKCU serves Corinth, Burnsville, and Booneville in Mississippi and Guys in Tennessee.
 WKCU is owned and operated by Telesouth Communications Inc. The station is a member of the Mississippi Association of Broadcasters.

 Translator

 In addition to the main station, WKCU is relayed by an FM translator to widen its broadcast area.
 It is owned by TeleSouth Media and operated under their licensee TeleSouth Communications Inc. The translator also provides high fidelity stereophonic sound.